 We might feel like we are protecting ourselves from being hurt, and we have a chance to be the victim of our marital setup.
 The price we pay for this is loneliness, misery, guilt, and unhappiness.
 The husband is sure to feel annoyed while the wife is always unhappy in the marriage.

 If we see our struggling marriage as an opportunity for self-development instead of an unfortunate event in our life, we will have a chance to grow as women.
-We can become empowered to live a fuller and more satisfying life within or without our marriage.
+We can become empowered to live a fuller and more satisfying life within our marriage while making the relationship with ourselves and our partners better.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.